louisdevie/birdway/docs/source/docs/v0.1/ref.md

                       ], ")";

 function delcaration = "func", IDENTIFIER, function parameters,
-                       [ type ] (* return type *) "->", expression; (* body *)
+                       [ ":", type ] (* return type *)
+                       "->", expression; (* body *)
 ```

 Declares a function with a given name and parameters, and returning the body
 when called.

-By default, all arguments are passed by copy.
-They may actually be passed by
+By default, all arguments are passed by value and aren't mutable.
-reference for optimisation reasons, but since they aren't mutable, it should
-behave the same way.

 When a parameter is preceded by a `$` modifier, arguments will be passed to it
 by mutable reference, and as such, they must be mutable bindings.

-When a parameter is preceded by a `@` modifier, arguments are still passed to it
+When a parameter is preceded by a `@` modifier, arguments will be passed to it
-by copy, but the binding inside the function is mutable.
+by copy, and the binding inside the function will be mutable.

 If the return type is specified, the type of the body must be the same.
 Otherwise, the return type of the function is inferred from the type of the
 body.

 Functions may be overloaded, that is, a function may have different
 implementations with different parameters.

 ### 6.2.
 Block-level statement